magento/merchdocs/src/stores/compliance-ccpa-guide.md

       **Service Providers**:  Those who have access to your customer data for a business purpose, and provide services on your behalf.
 For example, Adobe is service provider, as are some developers of customizations and extensions and services.

       Check the default settings of Google Universal Analytics, Google Tag Manager &mdash; and any other data services you use &mdash; and make any changes necessary to comply with the regulation.
-To learn more, see [Google Analytics Settings for GDPR]({% link stores/compliance-gdpr-google.md -%}).
+To learn more, see [Google Privacy Settings]({% link stores/compliance-privacy-google.md -%}).

       **Other Third Parties**: Those with whom you share or sell customer data.
 For example, you might share customer data with an advertising network in exchange for advertising.